sodazone/xcm-testing-tools/README.md

 #### Testing Batch Transfers

-If an array is passed to the recipients parameter, the transfer script will automatically generate a transfer call for each recipient and bundle them into a `utility.batch` extrinsic.
+If an array is passed to the recipients parameter, the transfer script will generate a transfer call for each recipient and bundle them into a `utility.batch` extrinsic.

 Example: